 - Slowly add the water and mix well until the batter is smooth and shiny.

-- In the meantime, heat water in a large pot.
+- Allow batter to rest for about 15 - 20 min.
+In the meantime, heat water in a large pot.

 - Stir dough one more time.

-- Add about 1 ½ tbsp. salt to the boiling water.
+- Fill a large pot ¾ with water and bring to a simmer.
+Add about 1 tbsp. salt to the simmering water.

-- Wait until spaetzle float to the top, then let them cook additional 2 – 3 minutes.
+- Wait until spaetzle float to the top, then allow them to cook for additional 2 – 3 minutes.

-- Now scoop them out with a mesh skimmer or slotted spoon into a strainer.
+- Scoop them out with a mesh skimmer or slotted spoon into a strainer.

 - Repeat until all batter is used.